leon1219/crowdsourcing-data/Notre Dame fire data/README.md

 #### Document 4. temporal_data.xlsx
 This spreadsheet presents the time series data based on a 12-hour interval, including total tweet volume over time, tweet volume for non-verified users and verified users, percentages of top four fire causes collected from non-verified users and verified users, percentages of criminal and accidental causes from non-verified users and verified users.

+#### Document 5. word libraries.docx
+This document includes all the word libraries that was used for cleaning datasets and the development of the text-parsing and lexicon-based rule model.